 Angela has a varied teaching background including communication, academic writing, science and business communication, and public relations.
 Her commitment to quality teaching centres on socio-constructive learner-focused pedagogy, which sees learning as a partnership between teachers and students.
 She takes a genuine interest in student learning, getting to know them as individuals and understanding what a diverse student body brings to the learning context.
 Angela aims to foster connectedness in both research and teaching through collaboration and authentic learning opportunities, basing tasks and assessments on real-life contexts/materials as much as possible.

 She is a passionate advocate of quality library services for every student in New Zealand, provided by enthusiastic and knowledgeable practitioners who love working with young New Zealanders, and is a professionally registered librarian.
-She is a continuing learner, who is currently working towards a postgrad certificate in Applied Practice.
+She is a continuing learner, who has completed a postgrad certificate in Applied Practice through the Mind Lab and is about to undertake a Master of Contemporary Education.

-Her philosophy is that by harnessing the power of collaboration, sharing ideas, and knowledge, and by putting your “money where your mouth is” you can achieve more than working alone.
+Her philosophy is that by harnessing the power of collaboration, sharing ideas, and knowledge, and by putting your “money where your mouth is” you can achieve more than working alone, and is currently investigating the place of librarian leadership in education.

 Anne’s research investigates student success, gambling, and impulsivity.
 The over-arching theme is: why, when they have options, do people sometimes fail to choose the alternative with the best long-term outcome for themselves?
 Anne focuses on using quantitative analyses to understand how decision-making and learning processes combine with environmental events to shape such non-optimal choices.

 In the student success context, Anne’s research addresses the question: how can teaching and learning practices support students in achieving their own long-term goals?
 Students are typically studying because they know that academic success will help them achieve valuable long-term goals, yet in spite of this they often procrastinate.
 Why, and what can we do about this?